-Sumilon Island is the first marine protected area in the Philippines with a marine sanctuary that was established back in 1974.
-Sumilon Island became famous across the country as one of the best diving spots in the Philippines for this reason.
+Sumilon Cebu is the first marine protected area in the Philippines with a marine sanctuary that was established back in 1974.
+The island became famous across the country as one of the best diving spots in the Philippines for this reason.

-Sumilon Island has 4 major diving sites which are Garden Eel Plaza, Nikki’s Wall, Coral Landscape and Julie’s Rock.
-Each of these dive sites boast incredible visibility, colorful reefs and an abundance of marine life including black-tip sharks!
+The island has 4 major diving sites which are Garden Eel Plaza, Nikki’s Wall, Coral Landscape, and Julie’s Rock.
+Each of these dive sites boasts incredible visibility, colorful reefs, and an abundance of marine life including black-tip sharks.

 I thoroughly enjoyed my overnight trip to Sumilon Island Cebu and highly recommend it to all sorts of travelers!
-Whether you just want to do a Sumilon Island day tour or spend one night at the Bluewater Sumilon Island Resort, I guarantee you will have an incredible time on the island.
+Whether you just want to do a day tour to the island or spend one night at the Bluewater Sumilon Island Resort, I guarantee you will have an incredible time on the island.